We all get those pesky little tender spots on our backs from time to time.

 Percussive massage treats soft tissue pain and soreness anywhere in the body with hand-held electric percussion massagers that provide short, fast pulses that penetrate deep into soft tissues.

-This type of massager gives you a lot of control, and one study found that it’s as effective as getting a massage when it comes to reducing muscle soreness after exercise.
+This type of massager gives you a lot of control, and one study found that it’s as effective as getting a massage when it comes to reducing muscle pain and soreness after exercise.

 They’re designed to fit by draping over your shoulders or attaching to the head of a chair.

-If you find the right one for you, these are perfect for relieving tight traps and trigger points around the neck.
+If you find the right one for you, these are perfect for relieving tight traps and trigger points around the neck and shoulders.

 Foam rollers are cylinder-shaped rolling tools that come in different sizes, textures and degrees of firmness.

 They break up muscle knots and release tension as they roll over them, with your bodyweight and the floor providing compression.